Krater: Column krater (kelébe)

 This form originated in Corinth in the seventh century BC, but was taken over by the Athenians where it is typically black-figure.
-They ranged in size from 35 cm to 56 cm in height and were usually thrown in three pieces: the body/ shoulder area was one, the base another, and the neck/ lip/ rim a third.
+They ranged in size from 35 cm to 56 cm in height and were usually thrown in three pieces: the body/shoulder area, the base, and the neck/lip/rim.
 The handles were pulled separately.
 They were studied by archaeologist Tomris Bakır.